 Prebiotics were first officially defined in 1995 by Dr. Gibson, a professor of microbiology, and Dr. Marcel Roberfroid.
 The official prebiotic definition describes a prebiotic as “a non digestible food ingredient that beneficially affects the host by selectively stimulating the growth and/or activity of one or a limited number of bacteria in the colon, and thus improves host health.”

-They are found in a plethora of different foods such as bananas, apples, oats, flaxseed, wheat bran, seaweed and even barley, but many are familiar with one of their other forms: inulin.
+They can be found in foods such as bananas, apples, oats, flaxseed, wheat bran, seaweed and even barley, but many are familiar with one of their other forms: inulin.
 Inulin is a soluble fiber found in plants including chicory root, asparagus, garlic, leeks, and Jerusalem artichokes, but because of the way they are used commercially, cause hesitation in many.
-Commercial inulin is highly processed, used as a bulking device in pre-packed foods that can cause digestive issues in many, especially those who have IBS.
-However, when inulin is used in smaller doses for prebiotic use from sources like organic chicory and Jerusalem artichoke, it can be extremely beneficial for gut health, as it isn’t being used as a source of fiber.
+Commercial inulin is highly processed and used as a bulking device in pre-packed foods that can cause digestive issues in many, especially those who have IBS.
+However, when inulin is used in smaller doses for prebiotic use from sources like organic chicory and Jerusalem artichoke, it can be extremely beneficial for gut health as it isn’t being used as a source of fiber.

 What are synbiotics and postbiotics?

-To put it simply: synbiotics are combinations of prebiotics and probiotics that work together synergistically to benefit the host –– hence the name “synbiotic.”
+To put it simply, synbiotics are combinations of prebiotics and probiotics that work together synergistically to benefit the host––hence the name “synbiotic.”
 Postbiotics, on the other hand, are “non-viable bacterial products” from “probiotic microorganisms that have biologic activity in the host.”
-Basically, they are compounds that are created after probiotic fibers are broken down which can provide a host of benefits.
+In simple terms, it means they are compounds that are created after probiotic fibers are broken down, which can then provide a host of benefits.